-In this month’s Diversity Allies blog Marlena Nuernberger-Walle provides an update on the what the group has been doing this month.
+In this month’s Diversity Allies blog Marlena Nuernberger-Walle provides an update on the what the group has been doing in June 2021.
 It also provides sources and events surrounding Pride Month, Gypsy, Roma, and Traveller History Month, and UK Windrush Day

 What we’ve been up to

 The Awareness Campaigns Group is now in the final stages of creating a calendar surrounding days and months of commemoration to ally-relevant causes.
 They are hoping to share the calendar within the month.
 Here is a sneak peek for the month of June:

 As a member of the awareness campaigns group with the diversity allies, and one of the creators of the calendar, you can tell I’m pretty passionate about using commemorative days as a tool to recognise and celebrate minority groups that have, too often, been pushed to the fringes of mainstream society and who face challenges in their everyday life because they belong to those groups.
 That said, commemorative days are not enough: diversity and inclusion require an ongoing commitment to learning about the issues these groups face and how we, as archivists and as people, can work towards equality and inclusivity.